prinixos/myanimelist-css/README.md

 ## INSTALLATION

 - **STEP-1 :** First you have to go to your list preference.
 [Click me.](https://myanimelist.net/editprofile.php?go=listpreferences)
 - **STEP-2 :** Check whether your settings are same as mine or not.
+If not make it same as mine
   ![Default settings](./assets/default-settings.png)
   ![anime settings](./assets/anime-settings.png)
   ![manga settings](./assets/manga-settings.png)